 When my friend invited us for Iftar, I offered to make samosas for her and her guest.
 I made a big batch of chicken samosas and this tray of sweet mini samosas.
 As I was fasting, I couldn't taste this but had all the time to click pictures before heading to her place.

 At her home when we all sat to break the fast, I was nervous and kept requesting every one of her guests to try the sweet samosa but they were all into the savoury.
 I asked the kids to try at least one!
 I was saddened, but soon after maghrib prayers, the ladies started munching on my sweet samosas.

 They went wow mmmm and one of them asked me the recipe.
 I am sure she didn't make any mental notes as I could see her immersed in relishing each bite.
 It is such a simple dish, all readymade items, and when you get amazing praise - Take it, because wrapping those mini samosas is a task! 😜

 Let's look at what you will need to make these mini sweet samosas at home!

-- Mini Samosa Sheets (Switz): If using frozen, make sure to thaw as per pack instructions.
-I usually take it out of the pack and keep them covered in the cloth.
+- Mini samosa sheets (Switz): If using frozen, make sure to thaw as per pack instructions.
+I usually take them out of the pack and keep them covered in the cloth.
 You should be able to peel easily without breaking and that is when it is thawed completely.
 You can always refreeze the remaining sheets.
 If you don't find mini sheets, you can use the regular size and cut them vertically into two as Tasbih did.

-- Almonds: You may use whole, sliced, blanched and sliced or roasted etc.
+- Almonds: You may use whole, sliced, slivered, blanched and peeled or roasted etc.

 - Dates: I have always made with date paste but in the recent batch I used chopped dates.
 So whatever you have in hand works!